-Uscamel may not ring a bell like other brands such as Nikon and Bushanell, but it is a company that you can trust.
+Uscamel may not ring bell-like other brands such as Nikon and Bushanell, but it is a company that you can trust.

 It is a brand that has been in the high-performance sports optics market for more than a decade.

 Many of those who have used or tried their products say Uscamel their devices work perfectly well, even after years of use.
-This waterproof HD binoculars isn’t the best in this list, but it is a pretty decent choice for budget-conscious shoppers.
+These waterproof HD binoculars aren’t the best in this list, but it is a pretty decent choice for budget-conscious shoppers.

-This binocular rangefinder has quick fold down eyecups that makes them easy to use.
-It also lets my wife, who doesn’t wear glasses, to quickly use it once I pass it to her during our camping expeditions.
+This binocular rangefinder has quick fold-down eyecups that make them easy to use.
+It also lets my wife, who doesn’t wear glasses, quickly use it once I pass it to her during our camping expeditions.
 Also, it would only take a split second to adjust the binoculars.